Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-1/Permissions-lab/Understanding-permissions.md

 From the chart we can see we can use letters or numbers to change permissions.

-## Examples
+## You try

-chmod 777 "filename" and chmod +rwxrwxrwx "filename" would give me the exact same results.
+✅ Use the chmod 777 "filename" to change permissions on a file.

+✅ Now do a ls -l

+Notice the permissions change?

+✅ Next use the chmod +rwxrwxrwx "filename".

+Notice the permissions stayed the same.

+We can use either format to change the permissions on a file.

 ![numbersandletters](https://user-images.githubusercontent.com/109482212/179662107-86bbc2bc-228b-4420-82f1-e5d79eab4a1f.jpg)